 2) The Online Game is easier for teachers to implement.

 The Online Game is easier for teachers to get started using.
 Teachers don’t have to print out worksheets, maintain files and organize student pairs, so they practice with the Online Game.
 It is, therefore, easier to implement.
 Less than enthusiastic teachers, who might not start the worksheets, will at least start doing the Online Game.
 After they see the success of the Online Game and the students’ enthusiasm, they will be more willing to do the Worksheet Program.

-Both Worksheet Program and Online Game can be done at home.
+Both Worksheet Program and Online Game can (and should!) be done at home.
 The Worksheet Program’s homework component is for students to bring home the worksheet they tested that day and practice with a parent or sibling, the same way they practiced in school.
 That takes someone’s time.
-The Online Game only requires access to a device, and once the student logs in, the computer does the correcting and rewarding.
-So the Online Game is easier for parents to do and gets a foot in the door.
+The Online Game only requires access to a device (Rocket Math works well on parents’ phones!), and once the student logs in, the computer does the correcting and rewarding.
+The Online Game is easier for parents to support and gets a foot in the door.
 Once they see their child’s success and enthusiasm, parents are more willing to do the Worksheet Program.
 Which will provide more and better learning.

-4) Worksheet Program more rigorously develops math fact fluency.
+6) Worksheet Program has higher demands for math fact fluency.

-5) Worksheet Program will generalize to computation more readily.
+8) Writing the facts daily in the Worksheet Program will generalize to written computation more readily.

-6) Using the Worksheet Program & Online Game develops math fact fluency.
+10) Using both the Worksheet Program & Online Game develops math fact fluency twice.

-Because students are moving through the two programs at different rates, they get two passes at learning the facts.
+Because students are moving through the two programs at different rates, they will get two passes at learning the facts.
 That means they are getting twice as much learning.
-The facts will be known better and more readily called to mind during computation when both programs are done.
+The facts will be known better and more readily called to mind during computation when both programs are used.